-A preparatory period of at least two years is recommended for candidate schools following the submission of the Expression of Interest (step 1) and the Application (step 3) to the National Coordinator (see Figure 2).
-Countries devise their own national pre-selection and preparatory processes within the overall guidelines provided by UNESCO.
+A preparatory period of at least one year is recommended for candidate schools following the submission of the Expression of Interest (step 1) and the Application (step 3) to the National Coordinator (see Figure 2).
+Countries can devise their own national pre-selection and preparatory processes within the overall guidelines provided by UNESCO.